Viniciusx-afk/ApexVsN/README.md

 ## 📖 About Me

-My name is Vinicius and I am a technology enthusiast focused on Computer Networks and Cybersecurity.
-I currently work as an Infrastructure Analyst with a focus on networks.
+My name is Vinicius, and I am a technology enthusiast focused on computer networks and cybersecurity.
+I currently work as an infrastructure analyst focused on networks.
 I am specializing and studying to obtain CCNA certification.
-In this repository, I will publish some of the network labs I perform during my studies, as well as some cybersecurity labs that I intend to develop and study.
+Here, I will publish some of the network labs I perform during my studies, as well as some cybersecurity labs I intend to develop and study.

 ---